thundercore/developers-portal/docs-en/erc20-smart-contract.md

 ## 2. Creating the "MyToken" smart contract
 Let's build our token contracts first.
 We build our token by extending `StandardToken` contract.

-1. In the contracts/ directory of your Truffle Box, create the file `MyToken.sol` and add the following contents:
+1. In the contracts/directory of your Truffle Box, create the file `MyToken.sol` and add the following contents:

 ```solidity
 pragma solidity ^0.5.0;